 On the opposite side, pro-union parties that supported the application of article 155 —which led to the dismissal of the whole Catalan government— hope the election will help bury the independence process.
 Social democrat PSC-PSOE is proposing a “federal reform” of the Spanish Constitution that recognizes “the Catalan national identity” and establishes a “federal tax agency” where both the Spanish and Catalan government share the management and collection of all taxes.
 Right-of-centre, Spanish nationalist Citizens’ Party vows to “put an end to the separatist process,” as well as to close down all Catalan government offices that, according to party, are at the service of Catalan independence.
 Citizens’ Party also says it will introduce a “trilingual” education system that will cut the hours of Catalan in schools.
 Conservative PP is also seeking to strengthen Spain’s unity.

-Not belonging to either of the two blocs, left-wing Catalunya en Comú (CeC) again proposes to conversion of Spain into a plurinational state and the establishment of a "confederal relationship" between Catalonia and Spain.
-It proposes that, to do so, first it was forged "a great country agreement" that would then allow "advance towards the creation" of a Catalan republic.
-The communes do not specify deadlines and reject the unilateral route.
+Not belonging to either blos, left-wing Catalunya en Comú (CeC) again proposes to turn Spain into a plurinational state and the establishment of a “confederal relationship” between Catalonia and Spain.
+It proposes that, to do so, it should first be forged "a wide agreement" in Catalonia that would then allow to "advance towards the establishment" of a Catalan republic.
+CeC do not specify deadlines in their proposal, and specifically reject the unilateral course.